alinex/node-builder/README.md

 ### compile

-This task is used to compile the sources into for runtime optimized library.
+This task is used to compile the sources into a runtime optimized library.

 ``` sh
 builder compile               # from within the package directory